petaly-labs/petaly/docs/data_objects_spec.md

 # Data Objects Specification Guide

-This guide explains how to use the `data_objects_spec` document in your pipeline configuration to handle specific data objects and their settings.
+This guide explains how to use the `data_objects_spec` section in your pipeline configuration to handle specific data objects and their settings.

 ## Overview

-The `data_objects_spec` is a separate document in your pipeline YAML file that defines how to handle specific data objects (tables/files) in your pipeline, including source and destination mappings, file specifications, and object-specific settings.
+The `data_objects_spec` is second main section in your pipeline YAML file that defines how to handle specific data objects (tables/files) in your pipeline, including source and destination mappings, file specifications, and object-specific settings.

 ## Connection Between Sections

 The pipeline configuration uses three connected sections to handle data objects:

-1. **Pipeline Document**:
+1. **Pipeline main section**:
    ```yaml
    pipeline:
      data_attributes: